Specialist in Cancer, Incontinence & Robotic Surgery

 An active member of the Singapore Urological Association, he held the positions of Vice-President (2007-2008), Honorary Treasurer (2003-2004), Chairman of the Incontinence Subcommittee (2001-2008) and Research Subcommittee (2004-2006).
 Over the years, he has organized some 10 scientific meetings and workshops, and public education events like prostate awareness week, continence day, and men’s health symposiums.

-Dr Chin has been involved in community work since 1998, and in 2018, he received the 20-year Long Service Award for his contribution in Marine Parade constituency.
+Dr Chin has been involved in community work since 1998.
+In 2018, he received the 20-year Long Service Award for his public service in Marine Parade constituency.